 Columbus Technologies and Services Inc. is a strategic supplier and business partner to the federal government and its key suppliers.
 Through our partnership with the National Institutes of Health, Columbus offers administrative, IT, engineering, scientific, and healthcare professionals the opportunity to work with one of the most prestigious research organizations in the world.
-We are currently seeking a Scientific Program Analyst to work onsite with the National Institutes of Health in Bethesda, MD.
+We are currently seeking Scientific Program Manager to work onsite with the National Institutes of Health in Bethesda, MD.

 This is a long-term contract position which offers: